Nguyễn dynasty: Religion

 During Gia Long's years, Catholicism was peacefully worshipped without any restriction.
 Began with Minh Mạng, who considered Christianity as a heterodox religion for its rejection of ancestor worship, the important belief of the Vietnamese monarchy.
-After reading the Bible (Old and New Testament), he considered the Christianity religion irrational and ridiculous, and praised Tokugawa Japan for its notorious policies on Christians.
+After reading the Bible (Old and New Testament), he considered the Christian religion irrational and ridiculous, and praised Tokugawa Japan for its notorious policies on Christians.
 Minh Mạng also was influenced by anti-Christian propaganda written by Vietnamese Confucian officials and literati, which described the mixing of men and women and liberal society among the Church.
 The most thing he worried about Christianity and Catholicism was writing texts that proved that Christianity was a means for Europeans to take over foreign countries.
 He also praised the anti-Christian policy in Japan.
 Churches were destroyed and many Christians were imprisoned.
-The persecution got intense during the reign of his grandson Tự Đức, when most of the state efforts were to annihilate Vietnamese Christianity.
-Unironically, even during the height of the anti-Catholic campaign, many Catholic scholars were still permitted to hold high positions in the imperial court.
+The persecution got intense during the reign of his grandson Tự Đức, when most of the state efforts were to annihilate Vietnamese Christianity, although even during the height of the anti-Catholic campaign, many Catholic scholars were still permitted to hold high positions in the imperial court.

-After an imperial edict in late 1862, Catholicism was officially recognized and worshippers of the faith obtained state protection.
+After an imperial edict in late 1862, Catholicism was officially recognized and worshipers of the faith obtained state protection.
 It is estimated that late-19th century Vietnam had about 600,000 to 700,000 Catholic Christians.